 The review team assessed three of Health Connected’s curricula (Teen Talk Middle School, Teen Talk High School, and Teen Talk Adapted for All Abilities) and several other nationally available curricula.
 To see Health Connected’s response to each of the recommendations by the review committee, click on the tabs below.

-Health Connected conducts complete medical reviews of all medical content in each of our curricula with our Medical Advisory Council before publication to ensure that all medical information presented in the curriculum is medically-accurate.
+Health Connected’s Medical Advisory Council conducts thorough reviews of the medical information in each curriculum before publication to ensure the content is medically accurate.
 In addition, Teen Talk Middle School, Teen Talk High School, and Teen Talk Adapted for All Abilities were reviewed for medical accuracy through legal compliance reviews in 2016 and/or 2021 by third-party physicians and health professionals from the California Office of Family Planning.